GooTechnologies/learn/tutorials/create/material-fundamentals/index.md

 ![](2.png)

-This is the basic look of the different properties in the Material Component.
+This is the basic look of the different properties in the *Material Component*.
 A color channel where you can select the color value of the property and then the texture input where you add 2d images to be placed on the model.
 Use the eye icon to disable the color.
 Note that the default color varies between the properties.
 Also remember that changing the color input will tint the texture with the selected color.

 ## Start from a clean slate

 ![](3.png)

 Start by creating a new scene and delete the “default light” from the hierarchy, this is the default light setup which is not wanted for this exercise.

-Then simply create sphere from the + CREATE menu, adjust all the properties in the Material Component so the color channels are set to black.
+Then simply create sphere from the *Create dialog* that you can reach from button at top.

+Adjust all the properties in the *Material Component* so the color channels are set to black.
 The sphere should be completely black and without any lights in the scene.

 ## Add a light